Master of Divinity/Master of Social Work

 Curriculum

 The curriculum for our flagship degree program is designed to give students a solid foundation for wherever their calling takes them—be that ordination, lay ministry, nonprofit work, or a career in teaching.
-Our classes cover Old and New Testament, Church history, Christian theology, world Christianity, ministry, worship, preaching, Biblical languages, the Black Church, and a variety of electives.
-The M.S.W. program at UNC-Chapel Hill is ranked as one of the best in the nation and develops foundations in social welfare policy and service, social research, and social work practice.
+Our classes cover Old and New Testament, church history, Christian theology, world Christianity, ministry, worship, preaching, biblical languages, the Black Church, and a variety of electives.
+The M.S.W. program at UNC–Chapel Hill is ranked as one of the best in the nation and develops foundations in social welfare policy and service, social research, and social work practice.
 The M.Div./M.S.W. dual degree program enables students to think critically about faith and social work and get practical experience in both disciplines.

 The Robertson Scholars Program (RSX) bus can be used for free transportation between both schools.